epicdragon44/g511/bot/README.md

 This repository must contain a .env file with the following variables:

 -   `BOT_TOKEN`: The Telegram bot token provided by BotFather.
+If you need a new Bot Token, message @BotFather on Telegram (/start).

 ## Scripts